arangodb/docs-hugo/site/content/3.13/arangograph/organizations/_index.md

 ### On-Demand

-Add a payment payment method to gain access to ArangoGraph's full feature set.
+Add a payment method to gain access to ArangoGraph's full feature set.
 Pay monthly via a credit card for what you actually use.

 This package unlocks all ArangoGraph functionality, including: